 A debt fund invests in fixed-income instruments.
-These include Commercial Paper, Certificates of Deposit, debentures and bonds.
+These include Commercial Paper, Certificates of Deposit, debentures, and bonds.
 While the rate of interest on these instruments stays the same throughout their tenure, their market value keeps changing, depending on how the interest rates in the economy move.

 4. How are mutual funds different from Portfolio Management Schemes?

-The investments made by the investors are pooled to form a common investible corpus and the gain/loss to all investors during a given period are same for all investors.
+The investments made by the investors are pooled to form a common investible corpus and the gain/loss to all investors during a given period is the same for all investors.
 In the case of portfolio management schemes, the investments of a particular investor remain identifiable to him.
 Here the gain or loss of investors will be different from each other.